 WHO WE ARE

-The North Hills Genealogists is a group of people interested in genealogy and in researching their family histories.
+The North Hills Genealogists of Pittsburgh Pennsylvania, Inc. is a Pennsylvania Non Profit corporation made up of a group of people interested in genealogy and in researching their family histories.
 Located in the North Hills of Pittsburgh, Pennsylvania our members have common interests in the geographic areas north of the city.
 Many of our members also live in that area.

 We publish a monthly newsletter (except for December or July), which is indexed in PERSI.
 It includes articles to help you find resources, tips on how to do better genealogy, announcements of upcoming genealogical events, and both member and non-member queries.